taihen/ros-exporter/README.md

 # MikroTik RouterOS Prometheus Exporter (ros-exporter)

+> [!WARNING]
+> This exporter is under development, do not use until first version has bee released.

 A Prometheus exporter for MikroTik RouterOS devices.

 This exporter connects to MikroTik routers using the native API (via the `go-routeros/routeros` library) and exposes metrics for monitoring with Prometheus.